-Oscillator design guide for STM8AF/AL/S, STM32 MCUs and MPUs
+Guidelines for oscillator design on STM8AF/AL/S and STM32 MCUs/MPUs

 Introduction

 Many designers know oscillators based on Pierce-Gate topology (Pierce oscillators), but not all of them really understand how they operate, and only a few master their design.
 In practice, limited attention is paid to the oscillator design, until it is found that it does not operate properly (usually when the final product is already in production).
 A crystal not working as intended results in project delays, if not overall failure.